mashadab/Conservative-finite-difference-solver/readme.md

 The University of Texas at Austin

 ## 2-line Summary
 This work is on developing a second order, staggered grid based finite difference solver in 1/2/3D.
 The information is given in the comments and test scripts are also enclosed.
+The solver has been validated with analytical results.

 # Spreading of a mound inside a porous domain: Conservative vs Non-Conservative schemes
 ## Cartesian coordinates (free surface height, h vs location, x)